-For ten years, I developed strategies, wrote copy and managed website development for clients from Fortune 500 companies to small mom & pop businesses.
+For ten years, I wrote copy + developed marketing strategies for clients from Fortune 500 companies to small mom & pop businesses.
 It was a good career, and I loved spending my days writing & strategizing, but it never felt quite right, like a shoe that was ever-so-slightly too small.

 Then I gave birth to my daughter and everything changed.